kraze3704/HaagaTalk/README.md

   - [X] courseRepository
   - [X] commentRepository
 - [X] Create a page to show all the comments of a course
-- [ ] Create a page to add a comment to a course
+- [X] Create a page to add a comment to a course
+  - [ ] Create validation when adding comments
 - [ ] change user authentication to firebase
   - [ ] setup Spring security with firebase
   - [ ] define authority to pages